Places

 “One of the presenters in the support group offered to take Jason in,” said Suzanne.
 “They agreed to sponsor him throughout high school.”

-After spending time with his sponsor on Milwaukee’s North Side, Jason moved to the Norman Flats (626 W. Wisconsin Ave.,) an 1888 apartment building known as a headquarters of creative, artistic, and eccentric counterculture.
+Later, Danielle and Jason moved to the Norman Flats (626 W. Wisconsin Ave.) next door, where they shared a $325/month apartment with a third roommate.
+The Norman, already 100 years old, was known as a headquarters of creative, artistic, and eccentric counterculture.

 “In summer 1990, I was left behind by a friend at Club Marilyn, and I walked over to Jason’s to stay overnight,” said Eric.
 “I remember visiting him for New Year’s Eve and staying out until 6 a.m.
 Later, he came to visit me in Minneapolis.”